Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name],

-I am a professional with [Number] years of experience in [Your Field], and have solid background in [Specific Abilities or Responsibilities].
-I am particularly keen to work with [Company Name] due to your standing in the name of the company.
+I am a professional with [Number] years working in [Field] as well as a strong background in [Specific Skills or Tasks].
+I am particularly looking to work with [Company Name] due to your standing for [Company’s] reputation].

-I believe my credentials and work experience make me a excellent candidate for this job.
-I would love the opportunity to discuss further with you about how I can add value for your group.
+I believe that my skills and work experience make me a good candidate for this position.
+I would like the chance to further discuss with you about my potential contributions in your organisation.

 Sincerely,